svanderbleek/twpgtwp/README.md

-Extending an In-Browser C Interpreter With an Abstracted Model of the Memory Spreadsheets as Notational Environment for Paper Weaving Electronic Popables: Exploring Paper-Based Computing through an Interactive Pop-Up Book
+Extending an In-Browser C Interpreter With an Abstracted Model of the Memory Spreadsheets as Notational Environment for Paper Weaving Electronic Popables: Exploring Paper-Based Computing through an Interactive Pop-Up Book Microcontrollers as material: crafting circuits with paper, conductive ink, electronic components, and an "untoolkit" Programming the shape-shifting of flat soft matter Mechanical metamaterials: a state of the art

 ## Binary Analysis